darena-solutions/bluebuttonpro-public/docs/source/azure-api-linking.rst

 Limitations
 -----------

-Azure FHIR servers can only be used in a limited capacity.
+There are various differences and limitations when comparing Azure FHIR servers and BlueButtonPRO FHIR servers.
 Please review the following before using our platform:

-* Only the `create <https://www.hl7.org/fhir/http.html#create>`_ endpoint is supported through BlueButtonPRO.

-  * Conditional creates are not supported.
+* Our API acts as a pass-through API.
+When a FHIR call is being made in our API, the request is being forwarded to the Azure FHIR server.
+Because of this design, the range of features and functionality will be different between Azure FHIR servers and BlueButtonPRO FHIR servers.
+It is possible that some features (search parameters, REST functionality, operations, etc.) are available for BlueButtonPRO and not for Azure and vice-versa.

+* All `FHIR calls <https://www.hl7.org/fhir/http.html>`_ that are supported by BlueButtonPRO servers are also supported for Azure FHIR servers since they are forwarded to Azure.
+However, some things may not be supported by Azure.
+One such example is bundle transactions.
+Bundle transactions are fully supported by BlueButtonPRO, but this is not supported by Azure.

+* When using the metadata FHIR endpoint, ``/metadata``, we return the metadata that is returned by Azure.
+  This is not the same metadata that will be returned if using a BlueButtonPRO FHIR server.

+* Similarly to how we forward each FHIR call, we also respond with Azure's response.
+This means that there may be some scenarios where the response will be different when compared to a BlueButtonPRO FHIR server.
+As an example, typically in a BlueButtonPRO FHIR server, if something isn't supported an unsupported operation outcome will be returned.
+When using an Azure FHIR server, the same response is not guaranteed because the Azure FHIR server will receive the call and respond with its own interpretation.

 * SMART-on-FHIR is not supported.

+* `Bulk export <https://hl7.org/fhir/uv/bulkdata/index.html>`_ is not supported.

 * Sending :doc:`organization invites <organization-invite>` and linking patients is supported.

 * Sending, receiving, and importing :doc:`synapse packages <synapse>` is supported.

-* Any other operation with BlueButtonPRO is not expected to be supported.
+* Any other operation with BlueButtonPRO is not expected to be supported (EG: There is no support for importing resources or uploading CCDA's).
 If there is a specific functionality that is desired, please create an issue in our `github repo <https://github.com/darena-solutions/bluebuttonpro-public>`_.